NxPKG/khulnasoft-docs/content/analytics/graphql-api/features/discovery/introspection.md

 their descriptions and deprecation status.

-Although GraphQL has `query`, `subscription`, and `mutation` operations, Cloudflare GraphQL API only supports `query` operation.
+Although GraphQL has `query`, `subscription`, and `mutation` operations, Khulnasoft GraphQL API only supports `query` operation.

 ## Description and Beta mode